California Nematology Workgroup

 What Are Nematodes?

-Nematodes are predominantly tiny aquatic roundworms that thrive in nearly all environments on earth.
-They are the largest group of multicellular species in the animal kingdom, making up about four-fifths of animal life on earth.
+Nematodes are predominantly tiny aquatic roundworms that thrive in nearly all environments on Earth.
+They are the largest group of multicellular species in the animal kingdom, making up about four-fifths of animal life on Earth.
 Some species are parasites of humans or animals.
-Others parasite plants and can cause economic losses in various food, ornamental and industrial crops.
-Some species are considered beneficial as they are important members of the food web and help in soil nutrient recycling.
+Other nematodes are parasites of plants and can cause economic losses in various food, ornamental, and industrial crops.
+Some species are considered beneficial as they are essential members of the food web and help in soil nutrient recycling.
 They feed on soil fungi, bacteria, algae, arthropods, or other nematodes.
-Also, nematodes are one of the favorite model organisms in studies on molecular genetics.
+Nematodes are also one of the favorite model organisms in studies on molecular genetics.
 This workgroup primarily focuses on developing and extending information about plant-parasitic and beneficial nematodes.

 Sting nematodes feeding on a corn root